ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-to fill U. S. Army ranks in the volun­
 teer army.
 Colored men are not per­
 mitted to enlist and must wait for the
 draft.
 THE ILLINOIS HORROR